uvsingh01/find-github-users/README.md

  </table>

- The project Random User Generator App is a mini project JavaScript.
+ The project Github user finder App is a mini project JavaScript.
 In which I have used HTML in little amount, CSS for styling and
- JavaScript to handle the <a href="">Api call</a> .
+ JavaScript to handle the api.

 ## Click for preview
 <a href="">Visit here</a>